projectshift/shift-media/README.md

         }
 ```

-Here is the full policy listing updated wit htranscoder access:
+Here is the full policy listing updated with transcoder access:

 ```yml
 {